local-ch/lhc/docs/interceptors.md

 ## Provide Response

 Inside an interceptor, you are able to provide a response, rather then doing a real request.
-This is usefull for implementing an interceptor for caching.
+This is useful for implementing an interceptor for caching.

 ```ruby
 class LHC::Cache < LHC::Interceptor